hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

 ## Notifications

-Once an alert is triggered, Monika can send a notification through any of of the supported channels.
+Once an alert is triggered, Monika can send a notification through any of the supported channels.

 A simple desktop alert for instance is done in two lines, see below: